Kainan-Liu/DSAA5002-DataMining/README.md

 # DSAA5002-DataMining
 This is the DSAA5002 final project--- Data Mining and Knowledge Discovery in Data Science

-# DSAA 5002 - Data Mining and Knowledge Discovery in Data Science
 ![image](https://github.com/Kainan-Liu/DSAA5002-DataMining/assets/146005327/939fc4f0-ca33-49e0-a52d-05e62acb242d)

 **This project consists of two tasks**